ga-curriculum/express-api-hoot-back-end/build-the-models/README.md

 Much like the `hootSchema`, the `commentSchema` will store a reference to the `author` and include `createdAt` and `updatedAt` `timestamps`.

-Add the following to `models/hoot.js`:
+Add the following `commentSchema` to `models/hoot.js`, be sure to place it *above* `hootSchema` as it will be referenced inside that object:

 ```js
 // models/hoot.js